 Colgate-Palmolive has recognized the need for a strategy to source responsibly produced palm oil since 2007, when we became a member of the RSPO.

-- Began palm oil membership with The Forest Trust (TFT) to map our supply chain and engage our suppliers (May 2015)
+- Began palm oil membership with The Forest Trust to map our supply chain, engage our suppliers and drive transformation in the supply chain (May 2015)

-- Requested information on traceability to the mill level from 100 percent of our direct suppliers of palm oil and PKO (ongoing)
+- Requested information on traceability to the mill level from 100 percent of our direct suppliers of palm oil, palm kernel oil and derivatives (ongoing)

-- Engaged direct suppliers of palm oil and PKO to drive policy implementation, encourage increased transparency and to understand their plans for transformation of their supply chain (on-going)
+- Engaged direct suppliers of palm oil and palm kernel oil to encourage increased transparency and holding suppliers accountable to time-bound action plans to transform their supply chain (ongoing)

-- Incorporated sustainability considerations into our supplier selection process
+- Incorporated sustainability and responsible sourcing requirements in the supplier selection criteria and process

-- Discontinued relations with suppliers who are not making adequate progress toward our policy commitments1
+- Discontinued relations with certain suppliers who are not making adequate progress toward our policy commitments (ongoing)(1)

 We have engaged 100 percent of our direct suppliers of palm oil and PKO to understand the source of their supply, down to the mill level.
 By tracing palm oil back to known mills, we can better understand social and environmental practices at the plantations and smallholder farms the mill sources from, and collaborate with our suppliers to help transform the supply chain.